MTtankkeo/MTtankkeo/README.md

 ![developers_github_banner](https://github.com/MTtankkeo/MTtankkeo/assets/122026021/a488d298-8f89-46f9-a8b5-94b521035e5f)

 ## What I consider important in development
-While I believe it's a good practice to leverage packages and libraries appropriately for developing high-quality environments, an excessive focus on developer convenience can lead to an inflated project size and overuse of server resources.
-If this results in an ill-suited development environment for the platform, it could significantly degrade the user experience.
+I believe it's good development practice to use packages and libraries for ease of development and maintenance.
+However, focusing too much on the convenience of the developer can lead to situations where project file sizes become large and server traffic is unnecessarily wasted.

-Therefore, `I believe maintaining a balance between the developer experience and user experience is very crucial.`
+This could create a development environment that is not suitable for the platform, leading to a degradation in user experience.

+Therefore, `I believe that balancing these two aspects is of utmost importance.`

 ### 🌐 Useable Language
 - Google Dart `Main`